paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 #### Change of Name
 Pub.
 L. 104–201, div.
 B, title XXVIII, § 2802(b), Sept.
 23, 1996, 110 Stat.
 2787, provided that: “Any reference to the North Atlantic Treaty Organization Infrastructure program in any Federal law, Executive order, regulation, delegation of authority, or document of or pertaining to the Department of Defense shall be deemed to refer to the North Atlantic Treaty Organization Security Investment program.”

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–159, div.
+B, § 2003, Dec.
+23, 2024, 138 Stat.
+2212, provided that: “Titles XXI through XXVII [of Pub.
+L. 118–159, amending this section and enacting provisions related to military construction authorizations not set out in the Code] shall take effect on the later of— “(1) October 1, 2024; or “(2) the date of the enactment of this Act [Dec.
+23, 2024].”

 #### Effective Date of 1986 Amendment
 Pub.
 L. 99–661, div.
 B, title V, § 2503(b), Nov.
 14, 1986, 100 Stat.
 4039, provided that: “The amendment made by subsection (a) [amending this section] shall apply only with respect to contributions made with funds appropriated for fiscal years after fiscal year 1986.”